vittoriom/CleanroomLogger/INTEGRATION.md

 Manual integration is a bit involved; there are five high-level tasks that you'll need to perform:

 1. Download the CleanroomASL source into your project structure
 2. Embed `CleanroomASL.xcodeproj` in your Xcode project

-3. Build `CleanroomASL.framework`; this will also cause any required dependencies to be built
+3. Build `CleanroomASL.framework`

-4. Add `CleanroomASL.framework` and the required dependencies to your application target
+4. Add `CleanroomASL.framework` to your application target
 5. Fix the way Xcode references the frameworks you added in Step 4

 #### Getting Started